f3d-app/sccache-setup-action/README.md

 A github action to install and setup sccache to speed up your builds

-It installs (on Linux using `cargo`, on Windows using `choco` and on MacOS using `brew`), recover a cached sccache cache using the github cache action then setup and run a sccache server.
+It installs (on Windows using `choco` and on MacOS using `brew`), recover a cached sccache cache using the github cache action then setup and run a sccache server.

+On Linux, it assumes sccache is available.

 Example usage: